 Verse 14: "Having said this, she turned around and saw Jesus standing, but she did not know that it was Jesus."

-"Then she turned and saw Jesus."
-Just as she had failed to distinguish the angels, she did not recognize the Lord.
+"Then she turned and saw Jesus." and as with the angels, she did not recognize the Lord.

-There has been much supposition regarding Mary's failure to recognize Jesus.
+There has been endless speculation concerning Mary's failure to recognize Jesus.

-Most believe it was due to her profound emotional state.
+Most believe it was due to her tears and profound emotional state.

 However, according to Scripture, "Jesus opened their eyes," which would indicate that He had controlled their recognition of Him, and so it may have been with Mary.